dhdaines/playa/README.md

 there, see [these benchmarks](https://github.com/py-pdf/benchmarks) for a summary (TL;DR pypdfium2 is probably what you want, but pdfplumber does a nice job of converting PDF to ASCII art).

+## Installation

+Installing it should be really simple as long as you have Python 3.8 or newer:

+    pipx install playa-pdf

+Yes it's not just "playa".
+Sorry about that.

 ## Usage